-- Add sesame seeds and mix together.
+Add sesame seeds to the sushi rice and mix together.

-- Moisten hands with the liquid from Inari-Age.
+Moisten hands with the liquid from Inari-Age.
 Take a small handful of rice and make a small rice ball.
-Do not make it too big otherwise it won't fit in Inari-Age.
+Do not make it too big otherwise, it won't fit in Inari-Age.

-- Wrap each rice ball with shiso and a piece of nori and stuff the rice ball into the Inari-Age.
-Close the Inari-Age and place open-end down on a plate
+Wrap each rice ball with shiso and a piece of nori and stuff the rice ball into the Inari-Age.
+Close the Inari-Age and place open-end down on a plate.

 - Another method is to keep the bag open on top.
 Wrap each rice ball with a piece of nori and stuff the rice ball into the Inari-Age.
 Then place shiso on top.